stephlee3/beautiful-jekyll/index.md

   - "img/Golden_Gate_Bridge.jpg" : "Golden Gate Bridge, San Francisco CA"

 ---
 My name is Runzhe Li.
-I am an incoming PhD student at the Department of Biostatistics, Johns Hopkins University.
+I am a first-year PhD student at the Department of Biostatistics, Johns Hopkins University.
 I graduated from Department of Mathematical Sciences, Tsinghua University in July 2018.

 Click [About Me](https://stephlee3.github.io/aboutme) for more details.